 Material uncertainty related to Going Concern

-The Resolution Professional has prepared these financial statements using going concern basis of accounting basedon their assessment of the successful outcome of the ongoing CIRP and accordingly no adjustments have been madeto the carrying value of the assets and liabilities and their presentation and classification in the Balance Sheet.
+The Resolution Professional has prepared these financial statements using going concern basis of accounting basedon his assessment of the successful outcome of the ongoing CIRP and accordingly no adjustments have been madeto the carrying value of the assets and liabilities and their presentation and classification in the Balance Sheet,

 Such events and conditions, along with the matters described in the section of Disclaimer of Opinion in our report,and their possible impact on erstwhile management's assumptions, and other matters as set forth in note 1, indicatethat material uncertainty exists that may cast significant doubt on the Company’s ability to continue as a goingconcern.
 In the absence of sufficient and appropriate evidence, we are unable to comment as to whether the goingconcern basis for the preparation of these financial statements taken by the Resolution Professional is appropriate.